 In many South Asian region, tuna curry prepared in coconut milk is served over steamed rice.

-Methyl mercury content fresh/frozen skipjack tuna is 0.144 PPM; hence, it categorized as the "Best Choices".
-FDA advises one can eat 2 to 3 servings a week from the "Best Choices" list (adult 1 serving = 4 ounces).
-To compare, canned albacore tuna and fresh/frozen bigeye tuna has 0.350 PPM and 0.689 PPM respectively.
+The Methyl-mercury content of fresh/frozen skipjack tuna is 0.144 PPM, and hence, categorized as the "Best Choice" fish.
+FDA advises that one can eat 2 to 3 servings a week from the "Best Choice" list (adult 1 serving = 4 ounces).
+To compare canned albacore tuna and fresh/frozen bigeye tuna have 0.350 PPM and 0.689 PPM respectively.